-Rachel Schofield is a member of the Australian Association of Family Therapists and an experienced Hand in Hand Instructor who runs The Connected Parent.
+Rachel Schofield is a Professional Member of the Australian Association of Family Therapists and an experienced Hand in Hand Instructor.

 Through classes and one-on-one consultations, she focuses on giving you plenty of support and tailored guidance so you can confidentiality tackle family difficulties (like troubles with aggression, sleep difficulties, school struggles and challenges with separation) in ways that build close family relationships.
 She’ll help you figure out how to nurture yourself and have more fun so your family that thrives.

-Her down-to-earth writing has regularly featured in Nurture – Australia’s Natural Parenting Magazine and she was a speaker at the 2016 Raising Happy Kids – Connected Parenting & Home Education Conference in Sydney.
+Her down-to-earth writing has regularly featured in Nurture – Australia’s Natural Parenting Magazine, Natural Parent and other magazines.
+She was a speaker at the 2016 Raising Happy Kids – Connected Parenting & Home Education Conference in Sydney.

 She mentors Instructors in Training at Hand in Hand Parenting and is one of their Consultants.